 - He was prepared to depart from the herd.

-- The UK is the fifth-largest economy in the world.
+- The UK is the sixth-largest economy in the world.

 - The UK is the third-largest recipient of foreign direct investment.

 - Its capital, London, is the second-largest financial centre globally.